 World Cup fever is in full swing.
 I shamefully admit that I know next-to-nothing about sports.
 (As an American, I don’t even have to pretend I know the rules of soccer 90 percent of the time.)
 For all of our benefits, I think it’s best if I don’t say anything at all about the competition.
 After all, it was only after the USA/England game that I learned, in soccer, it’s possible for games to end in a tie.
 (Really?!)

 I am, however, inclined to pay attention when half of the world starts watching something on TV.
 And if I can’t comment on the action going on at the World Cup, at least I can say something about the music.
 Namely, Shakira’s globally-inspired, FIFA-approved official World Cup Soccer 2010 theme, “Waka Waka (This Time for Africa).”
-If, somehow, you have not yet been exposed to its world-poppy-infectiousness, here is the equally globally-inspired, FIFA-approved official World Cup Soccer 2010 music video:
+If, somehow, you have not yet been exposed to its world-poppy-infectiousness, check out the equally globally-inspired, FIFA-approved official World Cup Soccer 2010 music video.

 Undoubtedly, the song and video accomplishes all it sets out to do.
 It’s catchy.
 It’s vaguely inspiring.
 It has that spirit of countries and cultures coming together.
 It shows amped-up soccer footage.
 And it has Shakira bellydancing (always a plus).